tlindsay42/ArmorPowerShell/docs/Public/Rename-ArmorCompleteVM.md

 ```

 ### -NewName
-Specifies the new name of the Armor Complete workload.
+Specifies the new name for the Armor Complete virtual machine.

 ```yaml
 Type: String